 “Christine has done quite well; she’s enthusiastic and wants to be a lifelong learner, and that’s a big deal in this kind of medicine,” Dr. del Mazo said.
 “We coach our patients what to eat post-surgery, and we provide them with as much support as we can give them for success.
 And it’s great for us as doctors because we get to see people take control of their lives.
 We see things like diabetes go into remission, people control their blood pressure without medication…We get to see people live the life they want to lead.”

-And that’s where Christine finds herself these days, watching the weight continue to fall away.
+And that’s where Christine finds herself these days.
 And those heart palpitations?
 Long gone.

 Now Christine’s goals center around what she can do, rather than what she cannot.

-For del Mazo, it is yet another example of a patient facing down the pitfalls of both poor health and misformed conceptions.
+For del Mazo, it is yet another example of a patient facing down the pitfalls of both poor health and misinformed conceptions.